 But the last thing any of us wants is complicated, over-the-top recipes.
-Simple and hearty is way to go.
+Simple and hearty is the way to go.

-Yet I’ve exactly been a big soup fan, but this month I’ve sat at the table many a time, soupspoon at the ready.
+Yet I’ve not exactly been a big soup fan, but this month I’ve sat at our table many a time, soupspoon at the ready.
 It just felt…right.
 Ya know?

 These recipes will keep you in good stead for weeks (and storms) to come.
 Of course, if you’d like to zhuzh things up a bit, you can bake off a loaf of herby sourdough bread or pastrami-and-cheese stuffed babka.

 A simple apple, celery, and walnut salad is a great sidekick to any of these soups.

 Whatever you do, please stay warm, dry, and full.

 This beef stew recipe is simply extraordinary.
 Quite literally.
 I must confess I’ve made it twice during this cold, rainy week in coastal Maryland.